Rarst/sg-cachepress/readme.txt

 In order to work correctly, this plugin requires that your server meets the following criteria:

 * Your SiteGround SuperCacher enabled
-* If you're not hosted with SiteGround this plugin may not work because it relies on a specific server configuration
+* If you're not hosted with SiteGround this plugin WILL NOT WORK  because it relies on a specific server configuration

 == Installation ==